Frightening Financials

 In the first 15 minutes of all the classic horror movies, the protagonist gets startled by a cat.
 It’s a silly little trope that keeps coming up, but screenwriters use it because viewers tend to get bored without a scare in the first few minutes.
 Bringing out the monster too early can kill the suspense, so it’s an easy-to-insert moment to keep viewers on edge.

 Are you jumping from the cat?
 Does every market hiccup cause you to change strategies?
 Are you yanking money out of savings to throw at the stock market (or vice versa) every year?
 It’s time to get past that initial scare.
-The market isn’t going to kill you overnight, just like it won’t make you rich overnight (Black Tuesday 1929 and Google’s record-breaking July 15, 2015, notwithstanding).
+The market isn’t going to kill you overnight, just like it won’t make you rich overnight.

-If you want to develop a plan with which you can feel safe during the scary cat moments, give us a call at 325.677.2274.
-If you want to do it yourself, we can get you into a safe plan for saving with a savings certificate or a money market savings account in just a few minutes, which can help balance the risk of your other investments.
-If you’re trying to build a safer safety net for retirement or college savings, we have solutions for that too.
+If you want to develop a plan to avoid the scary cat moments, we can get you into a safe plan for saving with a savings certificate or a money market savings account in just a few minutes.
+Those stable, low-risk vehicle will help balance the risk of your other more volatile investments.
+If you’re trying to build a safety net for retirement or college savings, we have solutions for that too.
 We can walk you through a few plans, help you pick the one that’s right for you, and in many cases, we can even set it up with automatic deposits so you don’t have to think about it again.

 The victim who runs upstairs when she should run out the door